Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Stars Advanced Stats

-- During their past 10 games, the Stars' goals per game average is 1.0 higher than their season-long average.
+- In their past 10 games, the Stars are scoring 1.0 more goal per game than their season-long average.

 - The Stars offense's 281 total goals (3.4 per game) are ranked seventh in the NHL this year.

-- The Stars have conceded the third-fewest goals in NHL action this season, 215 (2.6 per game).
+- The Stars are ranked third in NHL play for the fewest goals against this season, having allowed 215 total goals (2.6 per game).

 Kraken Advanced Stats

-- The Kraken are currently on a 10-game stretch of failing to hit the over.
+- The Kraken failed to go over the total in any of their last 10 contests.

-- The Kraken have averaged a total of combined goals over their last 10 games, identical to this game's over/under.
+- The Kraken and their opponents have combined to score an average of goals in their last 10 games, the same as the over/under posted in this matchup.

-- In their past 10 games, Kraken's game goal totals average 9.4 goals, 0.6 goals lower per game than their season-long game scoring average.
+- In their past 10 games, the Kraken and their opponents are averaging 8.8 goals, 0.6 goals lower than their season-long per-game average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.